swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 ## Source compatibility

-These changes is additive and doesn't affect existing code.
+These changes are additive and don't affect existing code.
 Replacing an Objective-C `@implementation` declaration with a Swift `@objc @implementation extension` is invisible to the library's Objective-C and Swift clients, so it should not be source-breaking unless the implementations have observable behavior differences.

 Previous versions of Swift have accepted the `@objc(CustomName) extension` syntax and simply ignored the custom name, so merely adding a custom category name won't break source compatibility.